Skagit

 Is there financial assistance for repairs to failing septic systems?

 If you have a septic system failure (drainfield, septic tank, or other components) you may qualify for a low interest loan.
-To qualify all you need to have are two things: adequate credit and a failing septic system.
 Learn more and apply at www.Craft3.org/CleanWater

 I’m selling a/my house, do I need an inspection?